elemprod/lptask/README.md

 ## Task Handler

-Each task has a handler function assigned with the `sched_task_config()` function.
-The handler function is used to perform the task's work and is called from the main context once the task's interval has expired.
-The handler function must follow the `sched_handler_t` prototype.
+Each task is assigned  a handler function with the `sched_task_config()` function call.
+The handler function performs the task's work.
+It is called from the main context once the task's interval has expired.
+Handler functions must follow the `sched_handler_t` prototype.

 A reference to the task is supplied to the handler function when it is called so that the task can be updated inside the handler function.
 For example, a